 Mechanical Schematics & Electrical Load Calculations

 Some municipalities require mechanical and electrical schematics while others do not.
-Plumbing fixtures, air handlers and compressor locations are shown on the plans, but exact locations and sizing of HVAC ducting and vents, plumbing pipes, septic/sewer line locations & connections, gas line schematics, and HVAC equipment sizing are location-specific, often determined in the field at rough-in, and not included.
+Plumbing fixtures, air handlers and compressor locations are shown on the plans.
+Exact locations and sizing of HVAC ducting and vents, plumbing pipes, septic/sewer line locations & connections, gas line schematics, and HVAC equipment sizing are location-specific, often determined at rough-in, and not included.
 In most cases, your builder or sub-contractor can provide this information if required for permit.
+Standard electrical plans show light fixtures, switches, outlets, smoke detectors, and TV/network jacks.
 Electrical load calculations, wiring and panel diagrams, if required, are your builder or sub-contractor’s responsibility.

 Hardscape & Site Plans